 - If you need a surgeon, would you hire a barber?

 - If you need a carpenter, would you hire an arsonist?

-That’s not to say that we on The Other Side are steadfastly opposed to inexperience.
+That’s not to say that we at The Near-Canada Gazette are steadfastly opposed to inexperience.
 Steve Jobs had no management experience when he founded Apple, neither did Larry Page nor Mark Zuckerberg.
 (See Note 2.)
 But Jobs, Page, and Zuckerberg were products of a well-financed, highly refined system that produces nine failures for every success.

 By all means, vote for honest, donor-independent candidates with a strong sense of duty, respect for the rule of law, and an understanding of history––like Conor Lamb and Alexandria Ocasio-Cortez.
-But remember what we got when too many of us voted for a TV celebrity named Donald Trump.
+But remember what we got when too many voted for a half-cocked TV celebrity named Donald Trump.

 1) Alexandria Ocasio-Cortez was purged from the New York voter rolls, thus unable to vote in the 2016 Democratic primary.

 2) Steve Jobs was CEO of Apple for 17 years.
-Larry Page founded Google (now Alphabet) with Sergey Brin in 1998 and has been CEO since 2011.
-Mark Zuckerberg founded and has been CEO of Facebook since 2004.
+Larry Page founded Google (now Alphabet) with Sergey Brin in 1998.
+Mark Zuckerberg founded Facebook in 2004.